Want the perfect workout program?Take Quiz

 Back squats are the more traditional, old school style squat that’s been around for ages.
 Here, you rest the bar on your traps and shoulder.

 You then dip with control towards the floor, hinging with your hips and knees like sitting back into a chair.
 The weight resting on your back centers it more in the middle of your foot and forces you to perform a more backward as opposed to straight down motion.

-While back squats work all of the muscles of the leg, they encourage a more backward movement that engages your glutes and hamstrings at the posterior of your legs.
-The weight is stabilizing by resting on your shoulders, putting the majority of the effort on your upper legs.
+Essentially, both front squats and back squats work all of the same muscles of the legs.
+However, back squats encourage a more backward, hip dominant movement, which increases the engagement of your glutes and hamstrings at the posterior of your legs.
+Also, the weight is easier to stabilize as it is resting on your upper back, thus allowing you to put the majority of the effort on your upper legs.

-This movement also works your calf muscles, especially in the upward movement.
-You should also engage your core to stabilize the movement, building muscle in your abs and the hard to target lower back.
+This squat movement pattern also works your calf muscles, especially in the upward movement.
+Moreover, you will engage your core to stabilize the movement, which will build muscle in your abs and the hard to target lower back.

-There’s a reason back squats have been around forever, they are a fantastic lower body workout.
+There’s a reason the back squat reigns supreme and has been around forever, they are a fantastic lower body workout.
 The barbell resting on your back is a much simpler movement to perform, especially for beginners or those with decreased mobility.